irmen/cx16assem/README.md

 - Parse phase 1 just builds the symbol table in system ram.
 This is a hash table for fast lookups.
 - Parse phase 2 actually outputs machine code into the last 8 himem banks (64 Kb max output size).
 - Finally, the data in these output banks is written to the output prg file on disk.
+- Mnemonics matching is done via an optimal prefix-tree match routine that takes very few instructions to find the match

 ## Todo